SSLV Launch Complex: History

 In 2011, a requirement for a new launch facility other than the Satish Dhawan Space Centre (SDSC) was expressed to meet future demands and as a redundancy for the existing facilities.
 Following this, in 2013, Kulasekarapattinam was proposed as a potential site for this launch facility by parliamentarians from the state of Tamil Nadu, citing advantages such as location, weather and proximity to ISRO facilities like the ISRO Propulsion Complex and Liquid Propulsion Systems Centre.

 However, due to programmatic delays, the Third Launch Pad project was deprioritized as requirements to establish a new launch facility were not being met and existing facilities were augmented instead.

 After the ISRO began pursuing the Small Satellite launch Vehicle (SSLV) project in 2017, the old proposal of Kulasekarapattinam launch site became relevant again.
 After considering another site on the western coast near the state of Gujarat, Kulasekarapattinam was eventually selected as the site for the SSLV Launch Complex.
 A site survey began in May 2019 and around 2,500 acres of land were identified for acquisition.
 The land acquisition process for the launch facility began in November 2019.

 On 28 February 2024, the foundation stone was laid for the construction of the new facility, with an area of 2,233 acres in the Padukkapathu, Pallakurichi, and Mathavankurichi villages in the Kulasekarapattinam and Sathankulam taluks of the Thoothukudi district.
 The state government of Tamil Nadu completed the land acquisition for project which will be built at an estimated cost of Rs 950 crore and aiming for readiness by 2026.

 To mark the occasion, ISRO launched a RH-200 Rohini Sounding Rocket from the launch complex at 13:40 (IST) on 28 February 2024.
 This was the first rocket launch from the spaceport.
-The Vikram Sarabhai Space Centre (VSCC) provided the rocket and the meteorological payload, while SDSC installed launch facilities including radars, launchers, and electronic systems.
+The Vikram Sarabhai Space Centre (VSSC) provided the rocket and the meteorological payload, while SDSC installed launch facilities including radars, launchers, and electronic systems.

 In January 2025, the new ISRO chairman V. Narayanan announced that the new facility will be ready for launch within two years.
 The construction of the launch facilities were officially started from 5 March 2025.
 ISRO aims to complete the project by December 2026.
 The construction work of SSLV Launch Pad is going on in full swing, with the foundation stone laid by ISRO Chairman V. Narayanan on 27 August 2025.
 It is estimated that this facility will cater 20 to 25 launches every year.
-ISRO plans to commission the launch pad by the end of 2026.
+ISRO plans to commission the launch pad by August 2026, with the first launch from the site by December 2026.